-Having completed two health-related degrees, Hamish worked as a physiotherapist before embarking on his artistic career - initially concentrating on sculpture, then moving his attention to painting .
+Having completed two health-related degrees, Hamish worked as a physiotherapist before embarking on his artistic career in 1999 - initially concentrating on sculpture, then moving his attention to painting .

 Hamish’s work has a feeling of space and a sense of the serene created by leaving out unnecessary imagery, creating a stripped back essential image.
 Taking time to render a seamless drift of tone and a conscious pushing and pulling of perspective provides an intriguing and rewarding visual experience.

 Hamish works from Christchurch, New Zealand where he lives with his partner and their two children.